Hello-Pimster/pimster-interview/README.md

 - Some filters
 - A way to navigate from one flight modal to the next (in chronologic order)

-## Review Criterion

-In this section you will find a non-exhaustive list of things (not in any specific order) that we'll look at during the review.

-- Overall quality of code (consistency, respect of standards, readability)
-- Respect of project requirements
-- Visual quality (UI)
-- Project structure (repo & code organization)
-- Git usage (efficient usage of git)

 ## Resources